-Chances are that at some point in early spring, you have noticed fire hydrants being flushed and releasing large amounts of water into the streets.
+Chances are that at some point in the summer, you have noticed fire hydrants being flushed and releasing large amounts of water into the streets.
 While it may appear that hundreds of gallons are going to waste, there are actually several benefits to this hydrant flushing process.
 Water main flushing is an important preventative maintenance activity that:

 Proper Operation of the Hydrant